natagr/webLab10/README.md

   - `validateArgsLength(String[] args)`: Checks if the arguments array contains at least two elements to proceed with further processing.
 Returns `true` if valid, otherwise prints an error message and returns `false`.
   - `validateFolderPath(String folderPath)`: Validates that the given folder path exists and is a directory.
 Returns `true` if valid, otherwise prints an error message and returns `false`.
   - `validateAttribute(String attribute)`: Checks if the provided attribute is among the allowed attributes (`department`, `credits`, `instructor`).
 Returns `true` if valid, otherwise prints an error message and returns `false`.
-  - `validate(String[] args)`: Combines validation of the arguments length, folder path, and attribute in one method to streamline the validation process before the application performs any operations.
+  - `validateParameters(String[] args)`: Combines validation of the arguments length, folder path, and attribute in one method to streamline the validation process before the application performs any operations.
 Returns `true` if all validations are passed.

 ### App